kkots/ggxrd_hitbox_overlay_2211/README.md

 - `d3dx9.h` header file.
 If you don't have it you can get it from: <https://github.com/apitrace/dxsdk/blob/master/Include/d3dx9.h>

 - `libpng` - a PNG encoder library.
 This is needed for the transparent screenshotting functionality.
 You should statically link its 32-bit verion into this mod, it's not included in the mod sources in any way, you must download and build it yourself. libpng homepage: <http://www.libpng.org/pub/png/libpng.html>

+- `imgui` - a graphical user interface library for C++.
+This is used to draw the mod's UI using Direct3D 9 API in the overlay, inside the game.

 ## Changelog